blockstack-packages/community-deprecated/events/events.md

 **[University talks](#university-talks)**.
 These are events where a Blockstack member receives an invitation to give a talk on Blockstack or about a relevant topic that they have worked on and have garnered expertise.
 These events will assist with thought leadership.

 **[Blockstack events & meetups](#blockstack-events--meetups)** are events or meetups hosted by either one or more Blocsktack member with the end goal to build community through, discussion, presentations, distribute free Blockstack promotional collateral (stickers, t-shirts, hoodies, backpacks, etc.), and social drinks following the event or meetup.

-**[Tactical events & meetups](#tactical-events--meetups)**.
-These are targeted, "guerrilla marketing," tactical events where one or more Blocsktack member attends an event with our chosen demographic.
-The individual(s) distributes free Blockstack swag (stickers, t-shirts, hoodies, backpacks, etc.) and/or spreads the word about Blockstack and it's USP.

 ***
 ›› [Events checkllist](events-checklist.md)